idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/sinks/sinks_tests.md

 !listing modules/porous_flow/test/tests/sinks/s09_fully_saturated.i

-!media sinks/s09_0_1.png style=width:50%;margin-left:10px

-!media sinks/s09_0_5.png style=width:50%;margin-left:10px

-!media sinks/s09_1_0.png style=width:50%;margin-left:10px caption=Results of the advection of a fluid component test, illustrating that the numerical implementation of porous flow within MOOSE diffuses sharp fronts, but advects them at the correct velocity (which is 1m/s in this case).
+!media sinks/s09.png style=width:80%;margin-left:10px caption=Results of the advection of a fluid component test, illustrating that the numerical implementation of porous flow within MOOSE diffuses sharp fronts, but advects them at the correct velocity (which is 1m/s in this case).
 Notice the centre of the front is at the correct position in each picture.
-Less diffusion is experienced when upwinding is not used.
-Top: 0.1s.
-Middle: 0.5s.
-Bottom: 1.0s.  id=s09_fig
+Less diffusion is experienced when upwinding is not used, but notice the slight "bump" in the non-upwinded version at early times.  id=s09_fig